-However, even if you can get your local bank to special-order the wrapped coins unless they qualify as Commemorative Issues, there is no guarantee that the Fed will send the banks mint-state coins anyway!
+However, even if you can get your bank to special-order rolled coins, there is no guarantee that the Fed will send the banks mint-state coins anyway!
 The Fed isn't required to honor requests for mint-state (what they call "new") coins, but they say they do when inventory levels allow.
 The Fed always sends out "mixed" (circulated or used) coinage first.

 The point here is that even if you found a bank willing to cooperate and order new coins for you, they might not get them!
 The result is that the bank fills out a Special Request form, possibly pays fees, and then didn't understand what you wanted anyway, resulting in unhappy customers.
 If it is an odd denomination, like a half dollar, the bank may be stuck with them for several months or years since very few customers asked for them.
 The banks' solution to this problem, typically, is to avoid doing any special ordering for coins at all.

 Finally, banks in smaller markets may not be ordering directly from the Federal Reserve Bank.
 The Fed may contract with a large regional bank to do their coin and paper money distribution into smaller markets.
 Since the bank is acting as a middleman, this increases the cost of handling the rolled coins.
 The large regional bank also collects a fee from the ordering bank for handling these special requests.

 How to Crack the Bank's Refusal to Sell Rolled Coins

-Now that you understand the reasons why banks are reluctant to order and provide rolled coins, you can learn to work with them to get what you need, whether it's mint-state rolls of Sacagawea Dollars or heavily circulated pennies so you can sort out the copper from the zinc.
-The first step is to define your goal.
+Now that you understand the reasons why banks are reluctant to order and provide rolled coins, you can learn to work with them to get what you need.
+Whether you are looking for mint-state rolls of Sacagawea Dollars or circulated pennies so you can sort out the copper from the zinc, the first step is to define your goal.